E-commerce

 FAQ

-What is a good checkout conversion rate on Shopify?
+What is a good Shopify checkout conversion rate?

 There is no universal number.
-The right benchmark is your historical data segmented by device, country, source, and customer type.
-Benchmarks can guide, but they do not replace your own context.
+The right benchmark is your own history, segmented by device, country, source, and customer type.
+Benchmarks can provide direction, but they do not replace your own context.

-In many cases, yes, because it reduces friction for customers compatible with this payment method.
-But you need to verify that it fits your market, your policies, and your other payment options.
+In many cases, yes, because it reduces friction for customers who can use that payment method.
+But you should verify that it fits your market, your policies, and your other payment options.

 Should I heavily customize Shopify checkout?

-Not at first.
-Start with the most tangible causes of friction.
-Advanced customization makes sense when the foundation is clean, volume justifies the effort, and your Shopify plan allows it.
+Not first.
+Start with the most tangible sources of friction.
+Advanced customization makes sense when the foundation is clean, the volume justifies the effort, and your Shopify plan allows it.

 How do I know if mobile is my real problem?

-Compare conversion by device, review session recordings, test on real phones, and look at where the funnel breaks: address, payment, slowness, or summary visibility.
+Compare conversion by device, review session recordings, test on real phones, and look at where the funnel breaks: address, payment, slowness, or the visibility of the summary.

 Can a chatbot really help checkout?

-Yes, if it quickly removes doubts that hold back the purchase: delivery, returns, compatibility, stock, sizes.
-It does not improve a broken funnel, but it can move forward a decision that is already almost made.
+Yes, if it quickly removes doubts that slow down the purchase: delivery, returns, compatibility, stock, sizing.
+It will not fix a broken funnel, but it can move along a decision that is already almost made.

 Go further